FreeDrag: Point Tracking is Not What You Need for Interactive Point-based Image Editing

 Pengyang Ling and Lin Chen and Pan Zhang and Huaian Chen and Yi Jin

-booktitle = {arXiv preprint arXiv:2307.04684},
+journal={arXiv preprint arXiv:2307.04684},

 }